wickersoft/Root/readme.md

 ###Antispam:
 Root currently has no automatic chat filtering or autokick.
+The permission *root.chat.nodisconnectspam* allows users to send chat messages and commands quickly without being automatically kicked by the server's internal flooding protection.

 ###Ding:
 Players can configure alerts for the occurrence of certain patterns in chat.
 See Commands/Ding for usage